Skip to content

 PurgatorySize

-PurgatorySize refers to a temporary holding area where produce and fetch requests wait until needed.
-Monitoring the size of purgatory helps identify latency root causes.
-For instance, an increase in fetch requests in purgatory can explain increased consumer fetch times.
+PurgatorySize: A temporary storage area where produce and fetch requests wait until they are needed.
+Monitoring the size of purgatory helps identify the root cause of latency.
+For example, if the number of fetch requests in the purgatory queue increases accordingly, it can easily explain the increase in consumer fetch time.

 Measurement kafka_purgatory